MileHacker Logo

 • Train: The Benguela Railway connects Huambo directly to Lobito, offering a scenic but slower journey.

-• Bus: Long-distance buses connect Huambo to Luanda, Benguela, Lubango, and further main cities.
+• Bus: Long-distance buses connect Huambo to Luanda, Benguela, Lubango, and other major cities.

 • Bus travel is a more economical but longer travel option.